pavelsolis/Replication-Folder/Codes/guide-codes.md

 Add concise comments to the code indicating the commands that generate specific results.

 Numbers cited in the text should be updated whenever you run the codes (e.g. after a dataset update) to avoid recreating results during revisions.
-- To automate this process, include code to store each cited number as a txt file in the Docs/Numbers folder.
+- To automate this process, include code to store each cited number as a .txt file in the Docs/Numbers folder.
 See the example script Codes/Extra/Temp/exnumbers.do.
 - Use the \double command (defined in Docs/Settings/macros.tex) to cite those numbers in the paper and the slides.
 The example number Docs/Numbers/exNumMean.txt is called by Docs/Paper/sections.tex and Docs/Slides/slides.tex.

 Use Git branches when editing code.